Epyon01P/hasstutorial/README.md

 Configure your local time zone and keyboard layout under locale settings.
 We will be using a remote terminal in this guide, but you might want to hookup a screen and keyboard to your Pi later.

-Under **Services**
-Enable SSH, using password authentication.
+Under **Services**, enable SSH, using password authentication.
 We will use this for remotely accessing the Pi.

 Optionally, you can also make the Pi connect to your local network over WiFi by configuring the wireless LAN settings.
 I recommend a wired Ethernet connection though.